Home > Productivity & Parental Control Software Reviews > 4 Best Website Blockers for Schools to Keep Students Safe Online

 Best for: Set restrictions on a child’s computer used at school.

-A standout feature of this software is that it allows you to create multiple block lists for different needs, and lock them with a timer.
+One of Cold Turkey's biggest strengths is that it allows you to create multiple block lists for different needs, and lock them with a timer.
 During the specified time you set, children cannot change the settings.

 cold turkey